PySimpleGUI/DocsCleanup/cookbook.md

 # Recipe - Built-in Theme Viewer

-If you want to see a window on your system like the above theme preview screenshot, then make this call and you'll see the same window:
+If you want to see a window on your system like the above theme, preview screenshot, then make this call and you'll see the same window:

 ```python
 import PySimpleGUI as sg